clics/clics2/cookbook/README.md

 ## Pruning languages in a CLICS database

 If you are only interested in colexifications in a certain subset of languages in a CLICS database, you could filter the edges of the colexification graph.
-But it would
+But it would be simpler to delete the languages and associated forms already in the SQLite database and just recreate the graph running `clts colexification`.

+A python script to do this is provided in []